 Office of Financial Affairs

 Policies set by the Board of Trustees expressing the comprehensive or overriding expectations and/or requirements of the Board, as the executive body governing the University, related to achieving the mission of the University or to the duties of the President.

 Policies and associated procedures and/or guidelines defining the specific expectations or requirements of the President for each administrator, area, or function of the University, in accordance with the comprehensive requirements defined in the University Policies.
 Operating policies generally fall into one of the seven categories below.

-Policies that are of a general administrative or operation nature and that apply broadly to members of the University community.
+Policies that are of a general administrative or operational nature and that apply broadly to members of the University community.

 Policies related to the academic programs and courses offered by the University.

-Policies related to accounting, budgeting, procurement, travel, and other financial functions of the University.
+Policies related to accounting, budgeting, grants, procurement, travel, and other financial functions of the University.

 IV.
 Human Resources